Freight Shipping from Chicago to Buffalo

 How much does it cost to ship freight from Chicago to Buffalo?

-Full truckload (FTL) rates from Chicago, IL to Buffalo, NY currently range from $1,262-$1,556 for a standard dry van load over the 587-mile route.
+Full truckload (FTL) rates from Chicago, IL to Buffalo, NY currently range $1,262-$1,556 (roughly $2.15-$2.67 per mile over 587 miles).
 LTL shipments typically cost $523-$899 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Chicago to Buffalo?

-Standard FTL transit from Chicago to Buffalo is approximately 11 hrs by truck over 587 miles.
+Standard FTL transit from Chicago to Buffalo is approximately 11 hrs by truck over 587 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via BNSF Logistics Park Chicago (Elwood) to Norfolk Southern Bison Yard takes 5-7 days but offers significant cost savings.

 What equipment do I need for Chicago to Buffalo freight?